top of page

 About Dennis Lo

-He is the author of The Authorship of Place: A Cultural Geography of the New Chinese Cinemas, which explores the politics and aesthetics of rural location shooting in Chinese-language cinemas.
-His work has also been published as a chapter in Production Studies, The Sequel!, as well as in numerous refereed journals, including New CinemasFilm-Philosophy, and Asian Cinema.
+His first monograph, The Authorship of Place: A Cultural Geography of the New Chinese Cinemas (2020), explores the politics and aesthetics of rural location shooting in Chinese-language cinemas.
+His work has also been published as a chapter in Production Studies, The Sequel!, as well as in numerous refereed journals, including New Cinemas, Film-Philosophy, and Asian Cinema

 My latest projects